Thames Valley area Police and Crime Commissioner election

 Police and Crime Commissioners (PCCs) are elected representatives who oversee how crime is tackled in a police force area.
 Their aim is to cut crime and to ensure the police force is effective.
 They are elected for a four year term.

-The Police Crime and Commissioner Election on May 6 will use the Supplementary Vote system, which gives voters a first and second choice.
+The Police Crime and Commissioner Election uses the Supplementary Vote system, which gives voters a first and second choice.

 If no candidate gets more than 50 per cent of the first-choice votes, all except the top two candidates are eliminated.
 If an individual’s first-choice candidate is eliminated, and their second choice is for one of the top two, their second choice is counted.